 An early decrim state, Mississippi has lagged behind most of the nation when it comes to medical marijuana, except for a CBD law passed in 2014.
 That can all change with passage of Initiative 65, the Mississippi Medical Marijuana Amendment, which has been approved for the ballot.

 Initiative Measure No. 65 proposes to amend the Mississippi Constitution to allow qualified patients with debilitating medical conditions, as certified by Mississippi licensed physicians, to use medical marijuana.
 This amendment would allow medical marijuana to be provided only by licensed treatment centers.
 The Mississippi State Department of Health would regulate and enforce the provisions of this amendment.

-In lieu of the state legislature failing to pass a legalization measure last year, the lawmakers have been decided to leave it up to the people.
-The ballot question reads:
+In lieu of the state legislature failing to pass a legalization measure in 2019, the lawmakers decided to leave it up to the people.
+The New Jersey Marijuana Legalization Amendment ballot question reads: